dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 This is necessary to support paging.
 A prequery is a SPARQL SELECT query.

-The classes involved in generating prequeries can be found in `org.knora.webapi.responders.v2.search.gravsearch.prequery`.
+The classes involved in generating prequeries can be found in `org.knora.webapi.messages.util.search.gravsearch.prequery`.

 If the client submits a count query, the prequery returns the overall number of hits, but not the results themselves.